Taking up running is a huge step, and taking the first step is always the hardest.

 What to do after Couch to 5k

 Congratulations!
-You’ve finished the Couch to 5k training plan and now you may be wondering what to do next.
+You’ve finished the Couch to 5k plan and now you may be wondering what to do next.

-I’ve written a guide on what to do after Couch to 5k, but here are some ideas to get you started:
+You can check out our guide on what to do after Couch to 5k, but here are some ideas to get you started: